christopher5106/christopher5106.github.io/_posts/2016-01-30-two-AMI-to-create-the-fastest-cluster-with-gpu-at-the-minimal-engineering-cost-with-EC2-NVIDIA-Spark-and-BIDMach.markdown

 - before launching `bidmach` command, change the version and augment the memory in the *bidmach* file :

+    ```bash
     JCUDA_VERSION="0.7.5" # Fix if needed
     MEMSIZE="-Xmx12G"
+    ```

 - if you intend to use Spark, you need to compile BIDMach for Scala 2.10 (which is not supported), otherwise see in the next section (I compile Spark for Scala 2.11 and create a third AMI).

-Let's delete BIDMat, BIDMach tutorials, Maven, JCuda, to get an AMI with more space and create **ami-e2f74491**, which is definitely the one you should choose.
+Let's delete BIDMat, BIDMach tutorials, Maven, JCuda, to create a more efficient AMI with more space **ami-e2f74491**, which is definitely the one you should choose.

 <a name="cluster_of_gpu" />

 # Creation of the AMI for a cluster of GPU G2 with Spark and NVIDIA driver, CUDA 7.5, JCUDA, BIDMat, BIDMach libraries pre installed

-To have Spark work with BIDMach, let's compile Spark with Scala 2.11 :
+To have Spark work with BIDMach, I compile Spark with Scala 2.11, since BIDMach is only supported for Scala 2.11 :

 ```bash
 wget http://apache.crihan.fr/dist/spark/spark-1.6.0/spark-1.6.0.tgz